wavefrontHQ/wavefront-sdk-go/README.md

     },
     nil)
 ```
+Please note that the tracing and span SDK APIs are designed to serve as low-level endpoints.
+For most use cases, we recommend using
+opentracing with the ```WavefrontTracer```.
+For more information on OpenTracing, please go to the OpenTracing project on GitHub: https://github.com/opentracing/opentracing-go For an example on how to use OpenTracing with Wavefront, please refer to this page: https://github.com/wavefrontHQ/wavefront-opentracing-sdk-go

 #### Closing the Sender
 It is recommended to flush and close the sender before shutting down your application.